enodoscore/falcon-autocrud/README.md

 refer to a resource attribute, but which refer to an attribute in a linked table, you can do this in get_filter, as with the below example.
-Ensure that you remove the extra parameter value from req.params before returning from get_filter, as falcon-autocrud will try (and fail) to look up the parameter in the main resource class.
+Ensure that you remove the extra parameter value from req.params before returning from get_filter, as bionic-falcon will try (and fail) to look up the parameter in the main resource class.

 ```